 This astronaut unit study is for a family-style morning basket time.
 Each weekly theme has English Language Arts and STEAM activities for Primary, Intermediate, and Secondary.

-This moon and stars unit study is for a Charlotte Mason style family morning basket.
-Each weekly theme has three posts with activities for Primary (preschool to 2nd grade), Intermediate (3rd to 5th grade), and Secondary (6th grade and up).
-There are four weekly themes for this Astronomy and Astronauts unit study
+This rockets and spacecraft unit study is for a family style morning basket time.
+Each weekly theme has activities for Primary (preschool to 2nd grade), Intermediate (3rd to 5th grade), and Secondary (6th grade and up).
+There are four weekly themes for this Astronomy and Astronauts unit study:

-This moon and stars unit study for upper elementary is a Charlotte Mason family style morning basket, designed to meet the needs of the whole child.
+This homeschool moon and stars unit study for upper elementary has living books, history biography, English Language Arts, and hands-on science.
+This family style unit study is designed to meet the needs of the whole child.

-This moon and stars unit study is a Charlotte Mason family style morning basket, designed to meet the needs of the whole child.
+This moon and stars family style unit study is for morning time (and more!) designed to meet the needs of the whole child and the whole family.